 Emotional effects

 The way the person with a brain injury experiences and shares emotions will be changing.
 They may even experience emotions that are out of character.
-This happens to a lot of survivors.
+This happens to a lot of people.
 For example, a person who was mostly calm and cheerful before an injury may feel more aggression or anger after the injury.
 It may be that their emotional processing never returns to what it was before the injury.
 As with all parts of brain injury recovery, it takes time to learn how emotions are affected and what can be done to manage them.

 As a caregiver, your emotional and mental well-being is equally important.
 Coping with the emotional effects of brain injury in someone you’re close with can be incredibly hard.
-A survivor may be emotionally abusive towards you.
+A person with a brain injury may be emotionally abusive towards you.
 They may have emotional outbursts in inappropriate settings.
 They may display behaviours that are unusual, worrisome, or frustrating.
 Many caregivers experience the same issues and emotions you are experiencing.
 It’s important to develop your own support network through friends, local brain injury associations, and health professionals.

 Topics in this section include: